anthonycorbacho/workspace/CONTRIBUTING.md

 Welcome to Workspace!

-Please fell free to open an Issue or participate to the project via Pull Request.
+Please fell free to open an Issue or participate in the project via Pull Request.

 Any contribution is warmly welcome.